JetBrains/guide/CONTRIBUTING.md

 The JetBrains Guide is a collection of resources for learning JetBrains IDEs.

-## Contributing

-Want to create content?
-Awesome!
-We like content.
-Check out our [contributing guidelines](CONTRIBUTING.md).

-### Installation and Running the Guide
+## Installation and Running the Guide

 Here's what you need to get started: